 To hunters all across the world, cell cameras are without a doubt the biggest technological advancement since modern day firearms!
 That's a pretty bold statement considering they still have their limitations.

-The biggest being limitations of cellular trail cameras is simply that they need service to work.
+The biggest limitation of cellular trail cameras is simply that they need service to work.
 As hunters we often find ourselves in remote locations void of any cellular network or even in some type of topographic feature where cellular signal is limited.
 These are the scenarios that limit cellular trail cameras and their performance.
-While you can do much in areas void of any cellular coverage, you can do something about weak and/or limited signal strength.
+While you cannot do much in areas void of any cellular coverage, you can do something about weak and/or limited signal strength.
 Meet external high gain booster antennas!

 One important insight before we dive into external antennas is something very important to understand.
 Often times you see some pretty bold claims of certain products having better signal than others.
 For some reason this seems to only happen in the hunting industry and the world of cell cameras...Probably based on the fact that most companies use "prostaff" personnel for marketing.